-The famous old quarter preserves much of old world charm, with residents and merchants going about their daily business in the narrow streets flanked by old-style architecture, reminiscent of a bustling and bustling city.
-The rickshaw is of the unique shape, with clients sitting in the front, and the drivers on the back, enabling passengers to enjoy an excellent view of 36 streets.
+The famous old quarter preserves much of old-world charm, with residents and merchants going about their daily business in the narrow streets flanked by old-style architecture, reminiscent of a bustling and bustling city.
+The rickshaw is of a unique shape, with clients sitting in the front, and the drivers in the back, enabling passengers to enjoy an excellent view of 36 streets.
 We took a rickshaw for about 40 minutes and immersed ourselves in the maze of streets and rich culture in the oldest part of Hanoi.
 Each street sells a particular product.
-We could find everything from here.
+We could find everything here.
 Food, drink, clothes, bags, local beer, shoes, house decorations, hats, fruits...
 It is the center of tourists and local culture.

 Tourists experiencing rickshaw